Last updated on February 28, 2026

 Notice that there's an important difference between the properties that the equipment has and the properties that it conveys to the equipped creature.
 For example:

-Other general caveats and subtleties to keep in mind when playing equipment:
+Other general caveats and subtleties to keep in mind when you play equipment:

 • The equipment enters the battlefield unattached (unless it specifically says otherwise.
 You can activate its equip ability right away if you want to, as long as you can pay the equip cost.

-• By paying the equip cost, and always at sorcery speed, you can move the equipment from one creature to another creature you control; the equipment is now attached and convey the relevant properties to the second creature.
+• By paying the equip cost, you can move the equipment from one creature to another creature you control; the equipment is now attached and convey the relevant properties to the second creature.
 As long as you can afford the equip cost, you can do this as many times as you want, even during the same turn.

 • There are several effects that let you attach an equipment to a creature other than by activating its equip ability.
 For example, there are plenty of auto-attach equipment, like Mithril Coat.
 Once attached, all equipment works the same, regardless of how it got there.